Ice Breaker

 Alternatively, have the phone numbers of friends or family handy, or have contacts for your local generalised and specialist services (these may include GP/ED/health centres and AOD centres).

 Ice can reduce your appetite, cause your body to overheat or become dehydrated, so try to eat before you use ice and keep water with you.
 Try to have a well-balanced diet and avoid relying on fast food.
-Look for are easy to eat, healthy foods if you are having trouble eating - like smoothies, yoghurt, pasta or soup.
+Look for easy to eat, healthy foods if you are having trouble eating - like smoothies, yoghurt, pasta, or soup.

 Ice is the purest form of methamphetamine and is very Especially with a new batch, start off using a small amount and wait a while before using more.